 Ronnie has represented clients spanning a broad cross-section of industries, from non-profit organizations and small businesses, to national and global manufacturers and distributors.
-She regularly counsels clients with respect to the selection, adoption and enforcement of their trademarks, offering not only legal guidance but also providing strategic advice as they develop their brand strategies.
-She has prepared, filed and prosecuted numerous trademark and service mark applications both within the U.S. and abroad, and has conducted IP due diligence in the context of corporate transactions.
-Ronnie has an unbroken track record of successfully overcoming every “2(d)” refusal that the USPTO has ever issued against her clients’ applications.
+She regularly counsels clients on the selection, adoption and enforcement of their trademarks, offering not only legal guidance but also providing strategic advice as they develop their brand strategies.

-Author, "Trademarking and Licensing for Transit Providers," Transit Cooperative Research Program Legal Research Digest 21, pgs.
-1-29 (Transportation Research Board, September 1, 2005).
+- “Trademarking and Licensing for Transit Providers,” Transit Cooperative Research Program, Legal Research Digest 21, September 2005, pgs.
+1 – 29

 - “Has the Rule Against Material Alteration of Trademark Drawings Been Materially Altered?”
 Vol. 90 Trademark Reporter No. 5, September – October 2000, pgs.
 770 – 798

 - “IP Due Diligence In Mergers & Acquisitions,” Author and Presenter, Verizon Engage Excellence CLE presentation to 100+ attendees, October 2016

 - 2021 Capital Pro Bono Honor Roll Recipient

 - Association of Minority Zoo & Aquarium Professionals – working with non-profit, whose goal is to increase minority representation throughout the zoo industry, to protect their branding.